-Since 2009, First Solar's manufacturing water intensity (water consumption per watt produced) decreased by 64% due to significant improvements in module efficiency, manufacturing throughput, and the implementation of water conservation and recycling projects in our manufacturing and recycling operations.
-First Solar manufacturing facilities achieved a 5%-82% year over year reduction since 2017 through a combination of resource conservation, efficiency improvements, and water recycling and reuse initiatives.
-Our threshold for success is achieving an average 1% reduction in total water withdrawal per unit of production (MW produced) per year, in conformance with sustainability leadership standard NSF 457 for PV modules and inverters.
+Since 2009, First Solar's manufacturing water intensity (water consumption per watt produced) decreased by 68% due to significant improvements in module efficiency, manufacturing throughput, and the implementation of water conservation and recycling projects in our manufacturing and recycling operations.
+In 2020, First Solar's manufacturing water intensity decreased by approximately 12% due to the increased throughput and efficiency of our Series 6 manufacturing process as well as water recycling initiatives.
+Our threshold for success is achieving an average 1% reduction in total water withdrawal per unit of production (Watt produced) per year, in conformance with sustainability leadership standard NSF 457 and EPEAT ecolabel for PV modules and inverters.